Minuta18/MoneyBot/README.md

 ```

 > [!WARNING]
-> This method is not written yet
+> This method has not been written yet

 P. S. I will add more descriptions soon.